lskatz/awesome-bioinformatics-jobs/README.md

 A curated list of resources specific to applying to jobs in bioinformatics.
 I appreciate any help!
 For contributing, please see [CONTRIBUTING.md](CONTRIBUTING.md).

+_NOTE_: This list does not reflect any personal or professional bias or opinions.
+This is a nonexhaustive list and I appreciate any relevant contributions.

 ## Contents

 * [General](#general)